 TYCO takeaway cocktail - credits: https://www.athensvoice.gr

 After giving you a medley of suggestions regarding Athens’ street food, it is time to wash down the savory and sweet goodies.
 ‘TYCO’ -with its name being the acronym of ‘Take Your Cocktail Out’- is a pioneering initiative that has elevated Athens’ street food on a whole other level.
 There, from 12 pm until 2 am you can take your cocktail on the go and enjoy a walk around the historical city.
-The menu consists of a wide selection of drinks and cocktails in impressively affordable prices, starting from 5€ - or 4.5€ if you opt for the non-alcoholic concoctions.
+The menu consists of a wide selection of drinks and cocktails at impressively affordable prices, starting from 5€ - or 4.5€ if you opt for non-alcoholic concoctions.
 If you’d rather enjoy your drink sitting down, you can relax on the stylish stools of the shop.
 It’s your vacation after all!
 You can leave sobriety behind; ‘TYCO’ will definitely help you with this.

 As dinner or as a hangover cure, Athens’ street food is a good enough reason, in and of itself, for someone to move to Greece.
 In typical Greek fashion, the Greek street food scene has its own long and valuable history, offering happiness in just one bite!